Patt92/framework13-edid-70Hz-Linux/README.md

-## how to create the bin, skip this, just for information
+## building firmware, skip this step

 ### tested with Arch Linux (6.15.3-arch1-1)